randall/trafficserver/doc/admin-guide/files/cache_override.yaml.en.rst

 .. include:: ../../common.defs

-.. configfile:: cache.config
+.. configfile:: cache_override.yaml

-cache.config
+cache_override.yaml
 ************

-The :file:`cache.config` file allows you to overrule the origin's cache policies.
+The :file:`cache_override.yaml` file allows you to overrule the origin's cache policies.
 You can add caching rules to specify the following:

 - Not to cache objects from specific IP addresses.